timschneeb/awesome-shizuku/README.md

 * [MixFlipTool](https://github.com/parallelcc/MixFlipTool) - One-click configuration for Mix Flip's outer screen: Use any apps and restore system apps to default style `GPL-3.0`
 * [Mi-FreeForm](https://github.com/sunshine0523/Mi-FreeForm) - Display most apps in the form of freeform on MIUI `GPL-3.0`
   * [Flyme-FreeForm](https://github.com/Live-Block/Flyme-FreeForm) - Fork of Mi-FreeForm `GPL-3.0`
-* [NavigationSwitcher](https://github.com/chiyuki0325/NavigationSwitcher) - Enable 3-button navigation in rhythm games for MIUI / HyperOS  `No license`
+* [NavigationSwitcher](https://github.com/chiyuki0325/NavigationSwitcher) - Enable 3-button navigation in rhythm games for MIUI / HyperOS  `Proprietary`

 ### Unlisted apps
 To keep the main list clean, all apps that do not meet certain requirements are stored on a separate page: [UNLISTED.md](pages/UNLISTED.md)